amineelkouhen/redis-streams-lab/exercises/exercise-6-start.md

 <img src="../img/redis-logo-full-color-rgb.png" height=100/>

-# Demo 2 - Load data from AWS S3 to Redis Streams
+# Demo 2 - Ingest data (flat files) into Redis Streams

 To load data from plain files to Redis Streams, we will use RIOT (Redis Input Output Tools) to ingest plain CSV files into Redis as streams.